-When it happened the first time, I have to admit that I got defensive and thought of saying something about the Tooth Fairy not wanting to work in messy conditions or the fact that the Tooth Fairy is busy and couldn’t wait around all night for the chatty child to fall asleep.
+When it happened the first time, I have to admit that I got defensive and thought of saying something about the T. F. not wanting to work in messy conditions or the fact that the Tooth Fairy is busy and couldn’t wait around all night for the chatty child to fall asleep.

-But their dissappointment stayed my irritation (at myself) and instead of making the child feel like it was their fault the Tooth Fairy was a no-show, I blamed the magical being.
+But her disappointment stayed my irritation (at myself) and instead of making the child feel like it was their fault the Tooth Fairy was a no-show, I blamed the magical being instead.

 I don’t remember exactly the

-But then I worked in some extra excitement and told them that I heard that when the tooth Fairy doesn’t make it the first night, she really makes up for it the second.
-That always seems to do the trick.
+But then I worked in some extra excitement and told her I had heard about a Fairy Code that says if the T.F. doesn’t make it the first night, she really makes up for it on the second.
+That did the trick!

-Then I set an alarm, call my husband to bring home extra cash, and pray I don’t fall asleep before my kiddo.
+Then I set an alarm, called my husband to bring home extra cash, and prayed that I wouldn’t fall asleep before my kiddo.

 Does the Tooth Fairy Leave or Take the tooth?

-This is entirely up to you.
-But I liked the flexibility of saying it’s up to the Tooth Fairy.
+I personally liked the flexibility of saying it’s up to the Tooth Fairy.
 And of course, if my child was extra partial to that tooth, the Tooth Fairy always left it.